 Most times, though, it’s not that our people don’t love us or want the best for us.
 Perhaps they aren’t responding in a way that makes us feel warm and fuzzy because that they can’t read our minds or moods.
 They don’t know what we need.
 Other times, they may have something going on in their lives making them emotionally unavailable at the exact moment you need them.
 That’s why we have to stop putting so much power in other people’s hands.
 We have to stop allowing our happiness to depend on others.

 We have to be emotionally self-reliant.
 But how?

 It’s a journey, my friends.
-One that after 40 decades on this planet I am finally taking and I’d love to have you join me.
+One that after 40 years on this planet I am finally taking and I’d love to have you join me.
 Here are few ideas I have that might help those of us who look outward for reassurance to start building up an inner strength that is supportive and loving.

 Invite Stillness into Your Life

 Stillness is something that I struggle with both physically and mentally.
 I need to move constantly or I feel sluggish, bored, and prone to overthinking.
 Calming my mind is a challenge too.
 I’ve tried meditating, focusing just on breathing or repeating an inspiring mantra over and over again.